nemanjam/react-material-passport/README.md

 ## Features

-- React with JWT authorization with Redux Thunk and Material UI
+- React with JWT authentication with Redux Thunk and Material UI
 - Express with Mongoose
 - Passport with Local, JWT, Facebook and Google strategies